mondayyy/Generating-Interesting-Maps-in-Doom/README.md

 ViZDoom, MazeExplorer, Omgifol

 ### Changes to make per individual:
+a.
 Replace ~/MazeExplorer/mazeexplorer/maze.py with attached file (change line 163 to match your own path based on you local filesystem)
+b.
 Replace ~/MazeExplorer/mazeexplorer/mazeexploreer.py with attached file (change line 82 to match your own path based on you local filesystem)

 ### To Run:
 a. cd into ~/MazeExplorer